okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-a-social-idp/main/index.md

 ---

-## Create an application on <StackSelector snippet="socialidp" noSelector inline />
+## Create an application at <StackSelector snippet="socialidp" noSelector inline />

-1. Create and register <StackSelector snippet="apptype" noSelector inline /> on <StackSelector snippet="socialidp" noSelector inline />.
+1. Create and register <StackSelector snippet="apptype" noSelector inline /> at <StackSelector snippet="socialidp" noSelector inline />.

 1. When you create an application, you need to provide the IdP with a redirect URI for authentication.
 Use the Okta sign-in redirect URI for your app integration.
-To locate the Okta sign in redirect URI for your application:
+To locate the Okta sign-in redirect URI for your application:

     * From the Admin Console, select **Applications** > **Applications**.
     * Find your app and select it.